theapi/denbit/docs/examples/Basics/AnalogReadSerial.md

 The serial monitor & the serial plotter cannot both be used at the same time

+### Touch
+Touch & relaease the wire and see how the numbers/graph changes.

 ### Why?
-This demonstrates reading voltage on the analog pin A0 and using that data.
+This demonstrates reading voltage on the analog pin A0 and seeing that data.

 Further info is here [https://www.arduino.cc/en/Tutorial/AnalogReadSerial](https://www.arduino.cc/en/Tutorial/AnalogReadSerial)